 |Organization:||Division of Banks|

-Notice of the bank merger application was published and posted as directed by the Division thereby affording opportunity for interested parties to submit comments.
-The period for filing comments has expired.
-The Division reviewed the application and all related documents in accordance with the statutory criteria of whether competition among banking institutions would be unreasonably affected and whether public convenience and advantage and net new benefits would be promoted by approval of the proposed transaction.
-The record of performance of each bank under the Commonwealth's Community Reinvestment Act ("CRA"), Massachusetts General Laws chapter 167, section 14 and its implementing regulation, 209 CMR 46.00 et seq. were also factors considered by the Division.
+Notice of Salem Five’s application was posted and published as directed by the Division thereby affording opportunity for interested parties to submit comments.
+The period for filing comments has expired, and no comments were received.
+The Division reviewed the application and supplementary materials submitted by Salem Five in accordance with applicable law, including the statutory criteria of whether competition among banking institutions will be unreasonably affected and whether public convenience and advantage as well as “net new benefits” will be promoted by approval of the proposed transaction.
+The Division considered both banks’ records of performance under the Community Reinvestment Act (CRA) as well as financial and managerial factors.

 The approval granted herein is subject to the following conditions: